 I am grateful to God that my business is 96% referrals.
 I believe this is due to an unwavering commitment to every individual who reaches out to me for help and displays honesty and integrity in all aspects of the client relationship.

 Careers are so personal and necessary to people.
-They want to confide in a professional who is trained in the area of résumé writing and also coaching because they need much guidance along the way.
+They want to confide in a professional who is trained in the area of resume writing and also coaching because they need much guidance along the way.
 A résumé and career professional must be willing to really listen to their story, whether the job seekers’ experience has resulted in victory, agony, or defeat.
-Also, they must be trustworthy and offer them solutions they can’t resolve for themselves.
+Also, they must be trustworthy and offer solutions that they can’t resolve for themselves.

 Referrals are the primary way I receive leads, and I attribute that to the following reasons, resulting in the growth of my business in three ways:

 First, I offer a free 30-minute telephone consultation, by appointment, to anyone inquiring about my services.
-This tool is the first step of showing people I care, as I invest in the prospect before they invest in me.
+This tool is the first step in showing people I care, as I invest in the prospect before they invest in me.

 What advice do you have for other women who want to start their own resume writing business?

-If you’re unsure if it’s the right business for you—seek professional guidance.
-An alternative may be turning a hobby at which you excel, into your next business.
+If you’re unsure if it’s the right business for you, seek professional guidance.
+An alternative may be turning a hobby at which you excel into your next business.

 File your DBA, order business cards and letterhead, and hire a professional graphic designer to create a dynamic website.
 Please don’t hire a cousin in high school or a good friend to create your site—hire a professional.

 The professionalism of your site will determine if a prospect perceives your business and YOU as professional.
-Make certain all content is letter-perfect—after all if you’re in the writing business; there must be no mistakes on your website.
+Make certain all content is letter-perfect—after all, if you’re in the writing business, there must be no mistakes on your website.
 Tell everyone you know and meet that you’re in business.
 Then you’re on your way!

 Thanks to Liz Searcy for sharing her story!